 - Olive oil or butter.

-- Sugar, salt, black pepper.
+- Sugar, salt, and black pepper.

 - Heavy cream.

-Why homegrown tomatoes are more flavorful than commercial ones?
+Why are homegrown tomatoes more flavorful than commercial ones?

 What is the nutritional value of tomatoes?

 Tomatoes are high in lycopene, which gives them the red color.
 The deeper the color, the higher content of lycopene.
-This compound is a powerful antioxidant that is believed to improve heart health, prevent cancer, and protect against sunburn.
+This compound is a powerful antioxidant believed to improve heart health, prevent cancer, and protect against sunburn.

-Tomatoes are also are high in soluble fiber and low in carbs, which makes them a wonderful snack for dieters.
+Tomatoes are also high in soluble fiber and low in carbs, which makes them a wonderful snack for dieters.
 Their high water content also helps us stay hydrated in the heat of summer.